cfug/diox/dio/README.md

 String? contentType;

 /// [responseType] indicates the type of data that the server will respond with
-/// options which defined in [ResponseType] are `JSON`, `STREAM`, `PLAIN`.
+/// options which defined in [ResponseType] are `json`, `stream`, `plain`.
 ///
-/// The default value is `JSON`, dio will parse response string to json object automatically
+/// The default value is `json`, dio will parse response string to json object automatically
 /// when the content-type of response is 'application/json'.
 ///
 /// If you want to receive response data with binary bytes, for example,
-/// downloading a image, use `STREAM`.
+/// downloading a image, use `stream`.
 ///
-/// If you want to receive the response data with String, use `PLAIN`.
+/// If you want to receive the response data with String, use `plain`.
 ResponseType? responseType;

 /// `validateStatus` defines whether the request is successful for a given